Transitions in Work: Navigating the Age of AI

 The Neutral Zone: Living in the Uncertainty

 In the Neutral Zone, patience is important.
 This is a time to explore your questions and curiosities: Will my job still be needed?
 What role will humans play in a workplace increasingly shaped by machines?
-It’s easy to feel anxious here, but this season also invites creativity.
-It’s a time to experiment, learn, and discover how to engage new technologies.
+It’s easy to feel anxious, but this space also invites creativity.
+It’s a time to experiment, learn, and discover how to engage new technology.

 The New Beginning: Redefining Work with AI

 Eventually, new beginnings emerge.
-In the case of AI, this means finding ways to integrate technology into our work that honor both innovation and human dignity.
+In the case of AI, this means finding ways to integrate technology into our work that honor both innovation and humanity, creativity, and heart.
 The new beginning is about reimagining our identity at work.
 It’s about shifting from “this is how I’ve always done it” to “this is how I can grow.”
 For some, this might mean embracing continuous learning or finding new roles that didn’t exist a decade ago.
-For others, it may mean discovering how to use AI to amplify their unique gifts rather than diminish them.
+For others, it may mean discovering how to use AI to enhance their unique gifts rather than diminish them.

 Closing Thoughts

-While the future of work may look different than the past, the core of what we bring—our humanity—remains essential.
+While the future of work may look different than the past, the core of what we bring, our humanity, remains essential and most important.

 An Invitation for Reflection